 Salsa Brava IS super gnarly and epic.
 For a little perspective….
 If you wouldn’t surf Pipeline when it’s working, then you probably wouldn’t surf at Salsa Brava either.

 There are some nearby surf spots that are a little more mellow, but I wouldn’t say Puerto Viejo is a “great place to learn to surf.”
-If you want to learn to surf in Costa Rica, head to Nosara, or Tamarindo.
+If you want to learn to surf in Costa Rica, head to some of the better beginner surf beaches in Costa Rica, like Nosara, or Tamarindo.

 An Overview of the Town

 Puerto Viejo is a party town.
-Not quite like Tamarindo, with skyscraper resorts built right on the beach though.
+Not quite like the surf town of Tamarindo, with skyscraper resorts built right on the beach though.

 Puerto Viejo is a little… rougher around the edges.
 It definitely has that distinct, reggae feel, but it also feels a little unsafe compared to other places in Costa Rica.